A Personal Letter to Educators and Older Students

 Can we get this started in schools, right now?

-If you’re reading this, you’re one of the best people I know to do this work.
+If you’re reading this, you’re one of the best people we know to do this work.
 The question, as always, is how.

 Here’s #USvsHate’s plan.

 We’re inviting teachers to teach anti-hate lessons offered by nearly 20 national teacher support organizations.
-These lessons help us start the deep work of fully valuing and including all people in a diverse society.
+These lessons help us fully value and include all people in a diverse society.

-Put together, these lessons bring alive Teaching Tolerance’s Social Justice Standards, inviting students to explore issues of identity, diversity, justice and action in schools.
+Put together, these lessons bring alive Teaching Tolerance’s Social Justice Standards, which make the case for ongoing exploration of identity, diversity, justice and action in schools.
+The lessons also lead to the amazing work of nearly 20 national organizations!

 So, we’ve designed this whole website to lead to more learning.
 We link you repeatedly to the broader resources of Teaching Tolerance and all the organizations represented here.
 We flag pre-and post-lesson learning experiences you might find useful.
 We share Teacher Stories of educators’ journeys with particular lessons.
 We offer a large section of Professional Resources, including tools supporting classroom dialogue and links to other schoolwide programs.

-And the key thing when finishing any lesson is to ask, What’s Next?
+And the key thing when finishing any lesson or round of messaging is to ask, What’s Next?
 What will we learn and do next to counteract hate, bias, and injustice where we live?

 Getting Started walks you through the entire simple #USvsHate process.

-Finally, here are some #USvsHate Principles guiding this work for me personally.
-The Principles combine ideas from Teaching Tolerance’s Social Justice Standards with two books I’ve created, Everyday Antiracism and Schooltalk.
-The Principles convey that publicly rejecting “hate” jumpstarts much deeper proactive work to value all people from all communities:
+Finally, here are some #USvsHate Principles guiding this work.
+The Principles combine ideas from Teaching Tolerance’s Social Justice Standards with two books, Everyday Antiracism and Schooltalk.

 ● We reject false ideas about “inferior” and “superior” people.
 Every person and each community is equally valuable and deserving of respect.
 We can be proud of whoever we are without putting anyone else down!
 (Identity)